natandaniel/java-8-code-samples/java_8_features/src/functional/interfaces/function/README.md

 ## _Function_

-a sample demonstration of Java's **Function** functional interface.
+A sample demonstration of Java's **Function** functional interface.
 It provides an abstract method called **apply** that takes an object as a parameter and returns another object.